Home » News » James Comey Faces Backlash over Instagram Post Featuring Noose

-James Comey Faces Backlash Over Instagram Post Featuring Noose
+James Comey Faces Backlash over Instagram Post Featuring Noose

 James Comey just dropped an Instagram post that has people talking — and not in a “nice vacation pic” kind of way.